nuttolum/LibreOnWindows/README.md

 Installing LibreTranslate on windows was NOT easy, which is why I am making this tutorial.
 For this to work, you need to be running python 3.10.

-first, you have to navigate to the whls folder attached and run:
+first, you have to navigate to the whls folder attached and run in command prompt from the folder:

-pip install PyICU-2.7.4-cp310-cp310-win_amd64.whl
+`pip install PyICU-2.7.4-cp310-cp310-win_amd64.whl`

 wait for it to finish

 then, run:

-pycld2-0.41-cp310-cp310-win_amd64.whl
+`pip install pycld2-0.41-cp310-cp310-win_amd64.whl`

 wait for it to finish.

+next, clone libretranslate's repository (or just download it, idk)

+open command prompt in the folder and run

+`python setup.py install`

+errors? its fine, it installed some of it.

+do `python main.py`

+every time it says "could not find module (module)" literally just type

+`pip install (module)`

+and try again. eventually it will work.

+im not a python person, this is just what worked for me. good luck